peterhinch/micropython-async/FASTPOLL.md

 ## 1.1 Benchmarks

-The benchmarks directory contains files demonstrating the performance gains offered by prioritisation (latency.py and timing.py).
-The file rate.py demonstrates the rate at which uasyncio can schedule minimal coroutines (coros).
-The call_lp file demos low priority callbacks.
+The benchmarks directory contains files demonstrating the performance gains offered by prioritisation.
+Documentation is in the code.

+ * latency.py Shows the effect on latency with and without low priority usage.
+ * timing.py Shows the effect on timing with and without low priority usage.
+ * rate.py Shows the frequency with which uasyncio schedules minimal coroutines (coros).
+ * call_lp.py Demos low priority callbacks.

 With the exception of call_lp, benchmarks can be run against the official and experimental versions of usayncio.

 # 2. Rationale